Venerable Robina Courtin

 Venerable Robina Courtin is a dynamic and candid Dharma teacher.
 Ordained since the late 1970s, the former Australian singer has worked full time since then for Lama Thubten Yeshe and Lama Zopa Rinpoche's FPMT.
 She has served as editorial director of Wisdom Publications, editor of Mandala Magazine, and the executive director of Liberation Prison Project.
 She does not really have a home, but travels tirelessly to teach around the world.
 Her life and work with prisoners have been featured in the documentary films Chasing Buddha (see trailer below) and Key to Freedom.
 In her book Why Buddhism?
 Vicki Mackenzie describes her as “funny, dynamic, affectionate, kind, outrageous, her speech frequently dotted with expletives.
 All this plus her ability to move across the ground at a million miles per minute proved conclusively that you do not necessarily have to be quiet, serene and passive to be Buddhist.”
 In this interview with Dakini Power author Michaela Haas, Ven.
 Robina says: "I’m radically working on my own mind.
 Not believing in the way things appear to us: you can’t get more radical than that."

-Michaela Haas: How did you go from being a Kung Fu fighter to a Buddhist nun?
+Michaela Haas: How did you transition from being a Kung Fu fighter to a Buddhist nun?

 Robina Courtin: Well, the longest distance was from Catholic to Buddhist nun.
 Growing up in Melbourne, Australia, I went to Church every day.
 I loved God.
 I thought a lot about the nature of God, the universe and what makes it tick.
 From the moment I first went to Mass I knew I wanted to be a priest.
 Everybody laughed at me and said I had to become a nun instead.
 I was so little I couldn’t understand the reason.
 When I was twelve, I begged my mother to let me be a nun like my hero St. Thérèse of Lisieux, who became a nun when she was 14.
 I obviously had a strong connection with the religious way of seeing things and, I suppose, with Tibetan Buddhism: I didn’t think of God as my creator, which is interesting.
 And at the convent I went to throughout all my school years, for our uniform we had a saffron yellow blouse and a maroon twinset.
 Very familiar!